 A suspenseful forensic thriller

-When human remains are discovered to the rear of an old primary school, forensic expert Dr Rhona MacLeod and her assistant arrive to the unhospitable island of Sanday.
+When human remains are discovered to the rear of an old primary school, forensic expert Dr Rhona MacLeod and her assistant arrive to excavate the grave.
+Approaching midwinter, they find daylight in short supply, the weather inhospitable and some of the island's inhabitants less than co-operative.
 When the suspicious death of an old man in Glasgow appears to have links with the island, DS Michael McNab is dispatched to investigate.
-Desperately uncomfortable in such surroundings, he finds that none of the tools of detective work are there – no internet, no CCTV, and no police station.
+Desperately uncomfortable in such surroundings, he finds that none of the tools of detective work are there.
+No internet, no CCTV, and no police station.

 As the weather closes in, the team are presented with a series of unexplained incidents, apparently linked to the discovery of thirteen magic flowers representing the souls of dead children who had attended the island school where the body was discovered.
 But how and in what circumstance did they die?
 And why are their long forgotten deaths significant to the current investigation?

 start reading none but the dead